It is time to complete your acreage report for 2020 spring crops (rice, corn, milo, soybeans, cotton, peanuts, etc.).

 Keep in mind, the name of the entity, the people sharing in the entity, the share of the crop, the irrigation practice, and the number of acres planted should be the same at the FSA (ASCS) office as it is on your insurance policy.

 Damage to your crop should be reported promptly.
 Do not harvest or destroy your crop before alerting us of a possible claim.
-An adjuster must be contacted prior to replanting any crops.
+An adjuster must be contacted prior to replanting or destroying any crops.

-If interested, call us about a crop-hail policy which provides protection from hail, fire, lightning, transit, and storage losses.
+If interested, call us about a crop-hail policy which provides protection from hail, fire, lightning, transit, and storage.

-Be sure you have an AD-1026 form on file by Acreage Reporting in order to be eligible for premium subsidy.
+Be sure you have an AD-1026 form on file at the FSA office by Acreage Reporting in order to be eligible for premium subsidy.

 We appreciate your business!